– Contribute to the 9th Infantry Division In WWII Archive –

 11. Uniform related items.

 Through my research I have become very interested in all aspects of the 9th Infantry Division.
 This includes personal items of the men of the Ninth.
 In the past, families have donated some personal items to me in order to have these preserved in a right and honest way.
-When you find any uniform items, insignia, or other 9th Infantry Division related items on your attic or in a box that you never really look at that much, or are not sure what to do with it, please consider them donating to 9th Infantry Division Net.
+When you find any uniform items, insignia, or other 9th Infantry Division related items on your attic or in a box that you never really look at that much, or are not sure what to do with it, please consider them donating to 9th Infantry Division In WWII.

 At the moment I am planning a way to display all the items of the 9th Infantry Division I have so far.
 There are plans to have some of these displayed as part of an exhibition about the 9th Infantry Division’s involvement in the Hurtgen Forest Battle in a museum in Germany.
 There is also a plan to create a virtual online museum, and possibly inclusion in a book.